labsyspharm/harvardtissueatlas/_atlas-datasets/nirmal-maliga-vallius-2021.md

 ### Data Explorations
-**""*Data Explorations*” are like museum guides and exploit the digital docents in MINERVA to guide readers through the complexities of a large image dataset via a series of narrated stories and waypoints.
+** "*Data Explorations*" are like museum guides and exploit the digital docents in MINERVA to guide readers through the complexities of a large image dataset via a series of narrated stories and waypoints.
 Both written and audio narration are supported, as well as free exploration.
-These will be linked to individual figure panels in the final manuscript.
+These will be linked to individual figure panels in the final manuscript.**

 {%
     assign stories = site.data-cards